Barrio opens in Cedar Fairmount district

 The city of Cleveland Heights held a ribbon-cutting ceremony for the restaurant on Feb.
 28, with City Council Member Mary Dunbar, Business Development Director Brian Anderson and Assistant City Manager Susanna O’Neil all taking part.

-The Cedar Fairmount Barrio is open until 2 a.m. every night.
+The Cedar Fairmount Barrio is open until 2 a.m. every day.
 The restaurant opens at 4 p.m., Monday through Thursday; and at 11 a.m. on Fridays, Saturdays and Sundays.
 The restaurant serves brunch on Saturdays and Sundays, 11 a.m. to 3 p.m.

 The four other Barrios are located in Tremont, Lakewood, the Gateway District in downtown Cleveland and at Progressive Field.
 The Tremont restaurant, the chain’s first, opened in 2012.
 The business also operates three food trucks.